Grow your super with these five tips

 An investment strategy is what guides your investment decisions.
 It is based on your future income or capital needs, how long you want to invest for, and how much risk you can live with.

 You may have an idea of what you want to do once you retire from the workforce.
-Have you thought about how much income you will need to fund this?
+But have you considered how much income you will need to fund your retirement?
+With a little planning today, you can be financially prepared for retirement.

 Risk vs return